nivcodes/Motivate-Me/README.md

 Before you begin, ensure you have the following:

--Snowflake Account: Access to a Snowflake account where you can create databases and schemas.
+- Snowflake Account: Access to a Snowflake account where you can create databases and schemas.
--Data Files: A zip file named motivate_me_data.zip (located in this repo) containing the documents to be uploaded.
+- Data Files: A zip file named motivate_me_data.zip (located in this repo) containing the documents to be uploaded.

 ### Step 1: Set Up Snowflake Environment